Crassula ovata 'Obliqua'

 Dollar Plant, Jade Plant, Jade Tree, Money Tree

 This cultivar of Crassula ovata is of unknown origin.

-Crassula ovata 'Obliqua' is a succulent shrub with fleshy green leaves that have pointed tips.
+Crassula ovata 'Obliqua' is a succulent shrub with thick fleshy green leaves with pointed tips.
 It usually grows over 1 foot (30 cm) tall.
 Leaves are flushed with royal purple at the edges when exposed to direct sunlight.
 They are attached at a more upright angle to the branch than the leaves of Crassula ovata.
 Flowers are star-shaped, pink or white, and appear in showy clusters at the ends of the branches from late winter to early spring.

 How to Grow and Care for Crassula ovata 'Obliqua'

 Light: C. ovata 'Obliqua' prefers full sun to partial shade.
 However, intense afternoon sun in the hottest period of summer can burn the leaves of the plant.
-A place with morning sun and afternoon shade would be perfect.
+Therefore, a place with morning sun and afternoon shade would be perfect.
 Indoors, place your plants in a window where they receive at least 6 hours of direct sunlight.

 Soil: This plant is not particular about soil pH but requires very porous soil with excellent drainage.
 Use commercial potting soil mixes designated for use with succulents or mix your own.